jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 13. Emphasis on decentralization; federalism.

-From the above, we have a number of recommendations that can be used to improve civic governance, from small organizations, to regional goverments up to nation-states themselves.
+As indicated in the caveat above, it may not be possible to adopt any single one in isolation, and many may require enforement mechanisms that are unneeded and undesireable in the religious community from which it springs.
+But with this caveat, there are still a wide range of reommendations that can be used to improve civic governance, from small organizations, to regional goverments up to nation-states themselves.
 Outside of the context of the Baha'i Faith, it is interesting to speculate which ones may be of use, and which ones require use in tandem with others in order to prevent corruption.

-### For Voluntary Organizations, Nonprofits, Corporations
+## For Voluntary Organizations, Nonprofits, Corporations

-### For Civic Governance
+## For Civic Governance

 # Concluding notes